 If you lock yourself out you will need to call a locksmith at your expense if I am unavailable.
 Keep in mind that breaking a window to get in will cost more than a locksmith.

-For electrical problems, first check your circuit breaker or fuse box before doing anything else.
-To reset a breaker, you have to flip it all the way OFF before flipping it back on.
+For electrical problems, first check your circuit breakers before doing anything else.
+To reset a breaker, you have to flip it all the way off before flipping it back on.

 For appliance problems: Usually the only emergency would involve a refrigerator not cooling.
 Washers, dryers, and stoves can usually wait for me to respond.
 If a refrigerator is not cooling properly, please check with your neighbors if they can temporarily store your perishables until the problem can be repaired, in which case this is no longer an "emergency" and please wait for my return response.
 But if you can't store your food and can't reach me within a reasonable time, call Dan at 919-612-1570.
 If unable to reach him, call Bill at 919-417-1975, or A&E at 800-905-9505.

-If you reside at Brookside or Chapel Hill Inntown and/or if you have CENTRAL heating, CENTRAL air-conditioning, or hot water problems, call 919-929-7001.
+If you reside at Chapel Hill Inntown and if you have heating, air conditioning, or hot water problems, call 919-929-7001.

 If you have a plumbing problem and can't reach any of the above individuals, you can call Dickie at 919-730-6291, Chris at 919-265-4026, or Danny at 919-201-9530.